Heatmap

 Titles and subtitles

-- Use informative chart titles to help users understand chart’s topic and what they can expect to learn from it.
+- Use clear, informative titles to help users understand the chart’s topic and key takeaways.

 - Frame titles as a headline that summarizes the trend or insight.

-- Use subtitles to provide more detail about the data being shown and to help users understand how to read and interpret the chart.
-This can include descriptions of the data elements that are being visualized, the scope of included or excluded data, and explanations of available interactive functionality.
+- Use subtitles to add more detail about the data being shown and help users understand how to interpret the chart.

 - Avoid titles and subtitles that are too general or vague.